 Loads of phones come with dual cameras these days.
-The technology has almost become standard on high-end smartphones, with companies like Samsung, LG, and Huawei all using it.
-Additionally, there are also plenty of budget-friendly dual-camera handsets available, so you can capture those fancy bokeh images without breaking the bank.
+The technology is standard on high-end smartphones from companies like Samsung, LG, Motorola, and Huawei.
+There are also plenty of budget-friendly dual-camera handsets available, so you can capture those fancy bokeh images without breaking the bank.

-The Galaxy S9 Plus is Samsung’s second flagship to come with a dual-camera setup — the first one was the Note 8.
-It’s rear camera features features two 12MP sensors.
-One is a wide angle, dual-aperture camera, which can alternate between f/1.5 and f/2.4 for taking better photos in various lighting conditions.
+The Samsung Galaxy Note 9 has two cameras on the back — the exact same set of dual 12MP sensors as the older Galaxy S9 Plus, including the wide-angle dual-aperture lenses it debuted.
+Like the one on the S9 Plus, the Note 9’s primary lens can alternate between f/1.5 and f/2.4 for taking better photos in various lighting conditions.
 The other sensor is a telephoto lens.
-The camera can also capture 4K 60fps videos and can be used to create AR Emojis.
+The cameras can also capture 4K 60fps videos and can be create Samsung’s AR Emojis.

-The Galaxy S9 is one of the most powerful smartphonesaround.
-It comes with the latest and greatest Snapdragon 845 or Exynos 9810 chipset under the hood — depending on the region — and 6GB of RAM.
-The handset is equipped with a large 6.2-inch curved display, packs a 3,500mAh battery, and is IP68 rated.
+The Galaxy Note 9 is one of the most powerful smartphones around, with the latest and greatest Snapdragon 845 or Exynos 9810 chipset under the hood (depending on the region) and 6GB or 8GB of RAM.
+The handset is equipped with a large 6.4-inch curved display, packs a big 4,000mAh battery, and is IP68 rated.

 - Snapdragon 845 or Exynos 9810 chipset — depending on the region

 - 128GB/512GB onboard storage, microSD expansion up to 400GB